-The farm was established in XXXX, but the name dates back to the early 1600s when the valley was used as a veterinary base for the Voortrekker horses.
-These magnificent beasts were hardy, strong and well-trained to endure the harsh voyages of those times, and the valley offered the perfect location from which to nurse, breed and maintain them.
-It was therefore aptly named PaardenKloof, meaning “Valley of the Horses” in Dutch – a fitting description when you take into account that still to this day you can find wild horses roaming the area.
+The vineyards were established in 2003, but the name dates to the early 1600s when the valley was used by the Voortrekkers to herd their horses on higher ground where they could not be affected by the Tstetse fly that decimated their herds.
+The farm was therefore aptly named PaardenKloof, meaning “Valley of the Horses” in Dutch – a fitting description when you consider that still to this day you can find wild horses roaming the area.

-The farmland itself speaks of an even more ancient history, with two age-old rivers originating from the land.
+The farmland itself speaks of even more ancient history, with two age-old rivers originating from the land.
 These are the Gouka and Leeu Rivers that were used by the Khoisan to sustain their Nguni cattle herds for thousands of years.
-The name Gouka is derived from the term “gouga” meaning “butter” in the Khoisan language, which is what was traded from this area to the settlers for generations.
+The name Gouka is derived from the term “gouga” meaning “butter” in the Khoisan language, the product traded between the Khoi and the settlers for generations.
 Bot River was subsequently named after the shortened, Afrikaans term butter, which is “botter”.
-“Leeu’ means “lion” in both Dutch and Afrikaans and speaks to the wildlife that once roamed these valleys and riverbeds.
+“Leeu’ means “lion” in both Dutch and Afrikaans and refers to the roaring sound of the river when in full force.

-During the winter months, the perennial Swart River (meaning Black River) is joined by the Gouka River and reveals the eastern boundary of the farm, while the Leeu River forms a constant, natural boundary on the western side.
-The Babilonstoring Mountain in the south supplies the farm with fresh water from these two rivers, and is also the highest peak in the Overberg, towering over the valley at an incredible 1945 meters
+During the winter months, the perennial Swart Rivier is joined by the Gouka River and reveals the eastern boundary of the farm, while the Leeu River forms a constant, natural boundary on the western side.
+The Babilonstoring Mountain in the south also supplies the farm with fresh water, and is the highest peak in the Overberg, towering over the valley at an incredible 1945 meters.

 Today, the farm is a celebration of environmental intelligence, historical preservation and sustainable farming and winemaking – a tip-of-the-hat (in a way) to the settlers of old.

-PaardenKloof Estate still maintains a healthy and indigenous stud farm of Nguni Cattle, organic sheep and an incredible array of vineyards and a variety of fynbos.
+PaardenKloof Estate was the first to re-introduced a Nguni herd to the area and today maintains a healthy and indigenous herd of Nguni Cattle, organic sheep, 23 hectares of vineyards and a variety of fynbos.